okfn/data-catalog-spec/source/index.rst

 JSON+CORS is ideal in that it allows cross-origin queries to be made by a web browser but is currently supported by just 84% of browsers, with IE6 and IE7 being notable exceptions.
 It is well understood with broad library support.

-DCat encoded as N3 is very useful for the RDF community.
+DCAT encoded as N3 is very useful for the RDF community.

 Hash Algoritms
 --------------